bonsaistudio/django-image-tools/docs/source/how_to_use.rst

 The same thing applies for image sizes, what if you suddenly needed your images to be bigger or smaller?

-Django Image Tools allows you to create specific filters and sizes for your images, and bind those filters to your images through their name, so you can change the filter parameters and the image size from the admin panel itself, and those changes will automatically be applied to all of the bound images in your templates.
+Django Image Tools allows you to create specific filters and sizes for your images, and bind those filters to your images through their name, so you can change the filter parameters and the image size from your settings file, and those changes will automatically be applied to all of the bound images in your templates.
 Now your templates will remain untouched even if you decide to change a filter, or even the size of your images.